 Once we've got our head around it, it's been great because we can experiment and see what things we're doing in the room, what difference they are making to our monitoring before we even introduce optimization or anything like that.

-Sometimes we've got to move things around like the monitors and actually the analyzer within Trinnov will tell us quite accurately, quite alarmingly so actually whether we put them back in the the correct positions or in the positions that we want to make the most of.
+Occasionally we've got to move things around, like the monitors and actually the analyzer within Trinnov will tell us quite accurately, quite alarmingly so actually whether we put them back in the correct positions or in the positions that we want to make the most of.

 Is Trinnov a good investment for beginners ?